heatherflo/fs-journal/journal/04/questions.md

 05. What is a `promise`?
 How do you capture an error from a `promise`?

   > A promise is a function that will run and give you two possible outcomes.
 1: that the function may run and be completed (get a response) or 2. that the function may run and be rejected.
-If to capture an error from a promise you can 'catch' it using the try/catch method.
+To capture an error from a promise you can 'catch' it using the try/catch method.

 06. Name three processes used to make requests over `HTTP`?